 - Physical symptoms such as dizziness, hot flashes, nausea

 What do I do if I think I need help?

-Develop a support team for your family.
+- Develop a support team for your family.
 Ask for help if you need it, and say YES if someone offers.

 - Talk to other families who have come through this.